 Shared Writing - The teacher and the children work together through the processes that occur in writing: concepts and conventions of print, sound/symbol relations, phonics, and spelling.

 Guided Writing - Students write with or for the teacher, following the same processes as Shared Writing.

 Independent Writing - Children learn to write by writing for their own purposes and from their own experiences.
-They learn to think of themselves as authors, making good writing decisions while employing the entire Writing Process (from first draft through editing to “published’ product).
-Additional practice of discrete skills may be in the form of directed writing.
+They learn to think of themselves as authors, making good writing decisions while employing the entire Writing Process, including revising and editing.